 You can use a different metaphor to represent their growth.
 For example:

 - Ready to set sail and pack their boat.

 - Filling their toolbox with tools for any job.

 - A flower blooming with the petals representing learned skills.

 Create a Prevention Plan

-This part of the last counseling session is key to helping a student be successful without your support.
+This part of the last counseling session is helping a student be successful without your support.
 They brainstorm possible problems that might come up.
-For example, say they have a presentation in class or a group project coming up in a couple weeks.
-This is the kind of situation that would make them so nervous they would skip class or refuse to get up.
+For example, say they have a presentation in class or a group project coming up in a couple of weeks.
+This was the kind of situation that would make them so nervous they would skip class or refuse to get up.

-They can think of how they will handle these common situations, what strategies will help, and who they can rely on for support.
+They can think of how to handle these everyday situations, what strategies will help, and who they can rely on for support.

 A simple trifold folder like the one below is perfect for students to take with them.

 The last session is also a great time to determine when and how the student can see you in the future if needed.
 Consider scheduling a check-in session for a few weeks after counseling ends or include a pass to see you in their prevention plan.